maxkdann/WLU-Campus-Compass/README.md

-# Uni Maps
+# WLU Campus Compass
-Uni Maps by Max Dann and Connor Logan
+WLU Campus Compass by Max Dann and Connor Logan

 This is a project taken on in an attempt to create a "google maps for laurier" by mapping every entrance/exit to every building on campus.
 Front end HTML/CSS/JS website designed by Connor Logan; Back end JS graph and min heap designed by Max Dann